• Home

 The flip side of the loyalty coin

-Yet, loyalty has limits.
+Yet loyalty has its limits.
 When hiring salespeople, Cuccio uses a single litmus test: commission or salary?
 “Anybody who wants a salary automatically gets thrown out of the interview because you didn’t ask me how much commission,” he said.
 “If I’m going to give you 90% commission, you wouldn’t know unless you asked.”

 Over the past 40 years, Cuccio said he’s hired more than 2,000 people.
 The hardest skill he’s developed is knowing when to cut ties.
-“If I know that they’re not a worker and I know they don’t want to make more money, I have to make the decision on the people that I know aren’t for you and aren’t loyal and aren’t willing to put the work in.
+“If I know that they’re not a worker, and I know they don’t want to make more money, I have to make the decision on the people that I know aren’t for you and aren’t loyal and aren’t willing to put the work in.
 The hardest thing is to cut them loose fast.
 And I do that without even thinking,” he said.

 “The most important thing I could teach young people is if somebody screws you in business or in life, just walk away,” he continued.
 “Don’t give them the opportunity.”